mhtjsh/Basic_Bioinformatics/Season_2.md

 🧠 Why is it Faster?
  - Compared to SymbolArray, which recalculates the PatternCount from scratch for every position ``FasterSymbolArray`` avoids redundant computations by only adjusting the count when the window slides.

-    Now I know this dosen't makes a much of difference at a smaller level but as we upscale the production it increases the time required to compile the program, for CS enthusiasts it is known as ``Time Complexity``, so here by using ``FasterSymbolArray`` it reduces the time complexity significantly by linearizing it to _O(n)_ as compared to the normal appraoch.
+    Now I know this doesn't makes a much of difference at a smaller level but as we upscale the production it increases the time required to compile the program, for CS enthusiasts it is known as ``Time Complexity``, so here by using ``FasterSymbolArray`` it reduces the time complexity significantly by linearizing it to _O(n)_ as compared to the normal approach.

 🛠️ Program Code
 ```Python